 The District is doing all that it can to eliminate transmission points for COVID-19.
 The District has taken additional precautions to provide a clean learning environment and workplace, including increasing the frequency of regular cleanings and sanitization of objects and areas that are frequently used.
-The District shall ensure that a thorough cleaning and disinfecting of the schools take place at least once every school day (after school hours), and before the re-opening of schools after any closure.
-Consistent with CDC guidelines, and in addition to its normal cleaning of its facilities, the District shall clean and disinfect frequently touched surfaces within the school at least daily (for example, desks, playground equipment, fitness/gym equipment and weight rooms, door handles and railings, sink handles, drinking fountains - if operating, and other high contact areas) as well as shared objects (for example, toys, games, art supplies, shop and lab equipment) between uses.
+The District shall ensure that a thorough cleaning of the schools take place at least once every school day (after school hours) The District will also disinfect daily the cafeteria, bathrooms, health offices/isolation rooms and known exposure areas.
 The District will encourage the washing of hands before and after the use of such items.
 The District expects its employees to engage in the safe and correct application of disinfectants and keep products away from children.
 The District will implement the use of cleaning logs to track cleaning frequency in all of its schools.